gstupp/cdx/README.md

 }
 ```

 This repository contains the sources of cdext that can be compiled along with a bash file that should be source-ed (`cdx.d`) and an example shell script (`cdx_update_example.sh`) that can be used to create a database.

 # Notes
+1. `cdext` matches only directories that appear explicitly.
+That is, no attmpt is made to deduce partial paths from the input.
+1. The pattern `pattern` is actually changed to the extended glob `*patten!(*/*)?(/)`.
+For example, `cdx A` will match `/projA` and not `/projA/dev/bin` in the case above.